 Skip to main content

-New Jersey - Locations Where Carrying of Firearms are Prohibited
+New Jersey Sensitive Places - Where Firearms Carrying Prohibited

 In New Jersey, there are specific locations where carrying firearms is prohibited.
 Familiarize yourself with these prohibited areas to ensure compliance with the law.
 This article provides an overview and important information regarding these locations.